fgrazi/crypthru/README.md

 ## Daemon Execution

-In addition to scanning directories for encryption and decryption, CT can operate as a daemon.
-If you specify the `-watch` switch on command line, then CT will stay active and watch the directories.
+In addition to scanning directories for encryption and decryption, Crypthru can operate as a daemon.
+If you specify the `-watch` switch on command line, then Crypthru will stay active and watch the directories.
 New files copied or dropped will be subject to the same encrypt and decrypt rules.